Christoph M. Ohrt

-Life
+Biography

 Ohrt grew up in Hamburg and attended the Gymnasium Eppendorf, a high school, which he left a few years before his graduation to study at a drama school.
 He later continued his drama studies at the Center for the Acting Process in the U.S.

 The film Banks and Robbers (1983) marks his start in cinema activity in Germany.
 In 2002 he started to portray Felix Edel on the TV series Edel & Starck receiving the Deutscher Fernsehpreis in the same year.

-Personal life

 He met his wife Stevee in Sherman Oaks a district of Los Angeles.
-They have two children daughter Lilly and son Spencer.
+They have two children, a daughter and a son.